Francisco X. Alarcón: Life

 In 1984, Alarcón was considered a suspect in the murder of a young man, Teddy Gomez, who was killed in Golden Gate Park.
 He was held in jail for some time during the investigation with his bail set at $500,000.
 The investigation itself was considered "discriminatory."
 Alarcón felt that if he had been white, he never would have been considered a suspect.
 Others questioned the police department's actions and felt that they were also homophobic.
 Legal defense funds were raised, with Margarita Luna Robles organizing and leading the cause.
 The number of people who came to Alarcón's aid, visiting him in jail, speaking up on his behalf, praying for him showed how the Chicano community can come together during times of trouble.
 The actual murderer, William Melvin White, eventually confessed and Alarcón was cleared of all charges.
 Later, Alarcón sued the City of San Francisco because of the trauma the investigation caused.
 Alarcón was said to age visibly because of the ordeal.
 His book, Tattoos, reflects his experience as being a murder suspect.

-Alarcón and fellow poets Juan Pablo Gutierrez and Rodrigo Reyes founded Las Cuarto Espinas, the first gay Chicano poets collective, in 1985.
+Alarcón and fellow poets Juan Pablo Gutierrez and Rodrigo Reyes (director) founded Las Cuarto Espinas, the first gay Chicano poets collective, in 1985.
 Together, they published a collection of poetry titled Ya Vas Carnal.

 He taught at the University of California, Davis, and is the co-author of Mundo 21, a Spanish-language method published by Cengage Learning.
 Mundo 21 is considered the best Spanish textbook on the market.

 In response to a group of students chaining themselves to the Arizona State Capitol on April 20, 2010, to protest the anti-immigrant legislation Arizona SB 1070, Alarcón penned the poem "For the Capitol Nine" and posted it to his Facebook page.
 Prompted by the response to this poem, he created a Facebook group called "Poets Responding to SB 1070", which grew to include over 1200 poems and received over 600,000 hits.
 An anthology of poems from the group is being prepared for publication.

 Alarcón judged the 2012 Andrés Montoya Poetry Prize.

 He lived in Davis, California.
 He died of cancer on 15 January 2016.